 Before you undertake your project, you should contact other local, state and federal government agencies to ensure you comply with their requirements.
 For example, if you are undertaking savanna burning, you may have other statutory obligations, such as obtaining a permit under the Fire and Emergency Services Act 1990 and any other permits and approvals.

-Use the regrowth benefits tool and supporting user guide to obtain information about particular sites and their suitability for regrowing or maintaining native forest.
+Use the regrowth benefits tool to obtain information about particular sites and their suitability for regrowing or maintaining native forest.

 Before you make an application, please call us to discuss your project.
 This will help to avoid processing delays.